Some weak indivisibility results in ultrahomogeneous metric spaces: Introduction.

 \

-\textbf{Acknowledgements.} We would like to sincerely thank Thomas Schlumprecht for pointing out to us the main fact behind the proof of Theorem \ref{thm:notweak'}.
-L. Nguyen Van Th\'e would like to acknowledge the support of the Department of Mathematics \& Statistics Postdoctoral Program at the University of Calgary.
+\textbf{Acknowledgements.} We would like to thank Thomas Schlumprecht for helpful discussions concerning the potential negation of weak indivisibility of $\s _{\Q}$.
+We would also like to express our gratitude to three anonymous referees, thanks to whom the quality of this paper was considerably improved.
+L. Nguyen Van Th\'e would like to acknowledge the support of the Department of Mathematics \& Statistics Postdoctoral Program at the University of Calgary, as well as the support of the Swiss National Fund via the postdoctoral fellowship \# 20-118014-1.
 N. W. Sauer was supported by NSERC of Canada Grant \# 691325.